Quikscript: Ligatures and cursive

+Half-letters

 Senior Quikscript also introduces the concept of half-letters.
 Read recognized that the top half of several tall letters and the bottom half of several deep letters are sufficient to clearly distinguish them.
-Therefore, the portion of the vertical shafts of those letters which lie between the base line and upper parallel can be discarded with no effect to legibility.
+Therefore, the portion of the vertical shafts of those letters which lies between the base line and upper parallel can be discarded with no effect to legibility.
 Half-letters increase the number of letters which can be conjoined, yielding several benefits: